 Component 2: The Component seeks to promote CS-LIPW, aiming at addressing the impacts of Climate Change and variability.
 This couple with Disaster Risk Financing will enhance household resilience to climate related shocks and disasters.
 This will promote human dignity.
 The CS-LIPW interventions will promote sustainable management of environment & natural resources, thereby increasing their productivity and benefits to humanity.
 CS-LIPW activities will provide an opportunity for the unskilled and vulnerable (unable-bodied) communities to earn money, which will smoothen their consumption, support diversification & re-investment.
 The project will promote enhanced health, nutrition & child cognitive development among the Pregnant, Lactating Women/mother and they're under 2-year babies (PLWU2).
+This will be integrated with awareness on nutrition, antenatal & postnatal care.
 This will reduce effects of malnutrition, ill-health and stunted growth.
 The Nutri-Cash program will promote birth and citizen registration.